Heather Heinzman Lear led us in a Day of Learning on Evangelism for Non-Evangelists on September 24, 2018, at Genesis UMC.

-- Increased comfort and practice in naming God’s activity in the world, and how their individual faith story intersects with God’s story.
+- Increased comfort and practice in naming God’s activity in the world, and how our individual faith stories intersect with God’s story.

 - Assessment of current congregational practices of evangelism and outreach to determine if they point to the character and goodness of the Kingdom of God and are responsive to the needs of their community.